 We know that there are many health benefits for guinea pigs if they eat bananas but everything above the normal limit especially the potassium in the bananas can cause serious problems.

-This is why it is recommended to give them bananas ones or twice a week in small amounts.
-One or three slices can be enough for them.
 Just keep in mind they are very small compared to us and we can’t give them a whole or a half of the banana.
 As for the banana peels well if the guinea pig even likes them you can’t just throw the whole banana peel in the cage.
 Also, one or two small pieces should do the trick.

 Just be careful because the fiber and the sugar in them can really hurt your guinea pig.

 What Will Happen If My Guinea Pig Eat Too Much of the Banana?

 Well, nothing serious if bananas weren’t the regular part of the guinea pig diet.
 If it just ate too much of the banana nothing fatal can happen.
 There could be serious stomach bloat, gases, constipation and possible craps that will give a guinea pig sharp pains.
 The guinea pig will probably look frozen and in discomfort producing sharp noises to tell you that it is in pain.

 To help your desperate guinea pig try to give it more water the usual as this can help with a large amount of sugar it just consumed.
 If the guinea pig still looks in pain and also constipated for more than 1 day you need to take it to the vet.